Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models

-The posterior covariance matrix $\mathrm{Cov}(\bbb[\theta]\mid W_k\bbb[y])$ can be estimated as the empirical covariance matrix of samples drawn from the posterior distribution $(\bbb[\theta]\mid W_k\bbb[y])$ for a design $W_k$.
-We refer to \eqref{eq:Dutil} as the $D$-utility because it fulfills the so-called $D$-optimality criterion.
-It is invariant under arbitrary linear transformations of the parameters, for example, when parameters are on different dimensional scales, unlike trace-based measures (e.g., $A$-optimal utility functions).
-For linear forward maps and Gaussian priors, maximization of this $D$-utility is equivalent to maximization of the expected Kullback-Leibler divergence (KLD), a relative entropy measure \cite{DroPetRyaTho14,HuaMar13,CooGibGil08,KimLuMyuPitSte14}.
-While KLD has beneficial mathematical properties, especially for highly non-Gaussian posteriors \cite{Pan05}, in practice it is difficult to evaluate, especially in high-dimensional problems e.g., \cite{HuaMar13}.\
+In practice, the posterior covariance matrix is estimated as the empirical covariance matrix of samples drawn from $\bbb[\theta] \mid W_k \bbb[y]$.
+This utility fulfills the so-called $D$-optimality criterion; unlike trace-based measures (e.g., $A$-optimal utility functions), it is invariant under arbitrary linear transformations of the parameters, for example, when parameters have different dimensional scales.
+It has been used in investigations of linear and nonlinear design \cite{DroMcGPet13,DroPetRyaTho14,AleGhaGlo16,AleSai18} and particularly in the context of sensor placement \cite{Uci00,FedUci07}.
+For linear forward maps and Gaussian priors, maximization of this utility is equivalent to maximization of the expected Kullback-Leibler divergence (KLD), a relative entropy measure \cite{HuaMar13,CooGibGil08,KimLuMyuPitSte14}.
+While KLD has beneficial mathematical properties, especially for highly non-Gaussian posteriors \cite{Pan05}, it is difficult to evaluate, especially in high-dimensional problems e.g., \cite{HuaMar13}.